WOrLD-CLASS INsTRUCTION

 At the time of this writing, Sensei Tom Meagher has been training for 42 years.
 He began his training with Sensei Robert Fusaro and continued with Sensei Nina Chenault.
 He has trained with Sensei Nishiyama, Michael Fusaro, Minneapolis MN, Shojiro Koyama, Phoenix AZ, and Satoshi Takahasi, Toykyo Japan (JKA honbu dojo).

-I earned my first three dan ranks with Sensei Hidetaka Nishiyama.
-My Yondan was awarded by Sensei Mahmoud Tabassi.
+He earned his first three dan ranks from Sensei Hidetaka Nishiyama.
+His Yondan was awarded by Sensei Mahmoud Tabassi.

 2nd Dan